-7.3 SD card
+7.3 SD/MMC Card

-The i.MX 95 supports a slot for Secure Digital cards to be used as general-purpose block devices.
+The i.MX 95 supports a slot for Secure Digital Cards and MultiMedia Cards to be used as general-purpose block devices.
 These devices can be used in the same way as any other block device.